Normal processing time

 No fee

-How can I be registered as a self-employed person?
+Who can get an EU residence document as a self-employed person?

 You must run your own business and bear the financial risk associated with it.
 The purpose of the business must be financial gain.